Origin Of Sikhism

 MILITARIZATION OF THE SIKHS

-Sikhism was well established by the time of Guru Arjan, the fifth Guru.
-Guru Arjan completed the establishment of Amritsar as the capital of the Sikh world, and compiled the first authorized book of Sikh scripture, the Adi Granth.
-However, during Guru Arjan’s time Sikhism was seen as a threat by the state and he was eventually executed for his faith in 1606.
 The sixth Guru, Hargobind, started to militarise the community so that they would be able to resist any oppression.
 The Sikhs fought a number of battles to preserve their faith.
 The Sikhs then lived in relative peace with the political rulers until the time of the Mughal Emperor, Aurangzeb, who used force to make his subjects accept Islam.
 Aurangzeb had the ninth Guru, Tegh Bahadur, arrested and executed in 1675.

 THE KHALSA

-The tenth Guru, Gobind Singh, recreated the Sikhs as a military group of men and women called the Khalsa in 1699, with the intention that the Sikhs should for ever be able to defend their faith.
-Guru Gobind Singh established the Sikh rite of initiation (called khandey di pahul) and the 5 Ks which give Sikhs their unique appearance.
+The Tenth Guru, Gobind Singh, recreated the Sikhs as a military group of men and women called the Khalsa in 1699, with the intention that the Sikhs should for ever be able to defend their faith.
+Guru Gobind Singh established the Sikh rite of initiation (called KHANDEY DI PAHUL) and the 5 Ks which give Sikhs their unique appearance.
 He was the last human Guru.
 Sikhs now treat their scriptures as their Guru.

 AFTER THE GURUS